 That’s all there is to it!

-2. Image tags
+2. Image Tags

-But they’re clearly used by search engines, link aggregators, and other sites to identify your site.
+They’re clearly used by search engines, link aggregators, and other sites to identify your site.

 There are two image descriptions actually crammed into one tag.

 <img src=“image.jpg” alt=“image description” title=“image tooltip”>

 Both the alt and title tags should be defined for the best experience.

 The title displays on your screen when you hover your cursor over it.